 HISTORY OF THE “NEW IRAQI DINAR”

 “How shipping tons of U.S. currency to Iraq remade its economy—and was roundly criticized all the same.
-Good decision, bad press.” – By John B. Taylor
+Good decision, bad press.” – John B. Taylor

-In February, the House Committee on Oversight and Government Reform held a hearing that criticized the decision to ship U.S. currency into Iraq just after Saddam Hussein’s government fell.
+Earlier this month (Feb. of 2007), the House Committee on Oversight and Government Reform held a hearing that criticized the decision to ship U.S. currency into Iraq just after Saddam Hussein’s government fell.
 As the committee’s chairman, Henry Waxman (D-California), put it in his opening statement, “Who in their right mind would send 360 tons of cash into a war zone?”
 His criticism attracted wide attention, feeding antiwar sentiment and even providing material for comedians.
 But a careful investigation of the facts behind the currency shipment paints a far different picture.

 The currency that was shipped into Iraq in the days after the fall of Saddam Hussein’s government was part of a successful financial operation that had been carefully planned months before the invasion.
 Its aims were to prevent a financial collapse in Iraq, put the financial system on a firm footing, and pave the way for a new Iraqi currency.
 Contrary to the criticism that such currency shipments were ill advised or poorly monitored, this financial plan was carried out with precision and was a complete success.